chrusty/devops-manifesto/Monitoring/Zabbix-Guidelines.md

 ### The server database
 The database for the Zabbix server is core to the entire platform.
 Zabbix's architecture doesn't allow for multiple active servers, which means that our efforts need to be focused here.
-* MySQL is the "default" database engine for Zabbix, and I suggest you stick with it.
+* __MySQL__ is the "default" database engine for Zabbix, and I suggest you stick with it.
-* My first choice would be to run a multi-AZ RDS for the Zabbix database.
+* My first choice would be to run a __multi-AZ RDS__ for the Zabbix database.
 If you make this choice, be careful to select a version of MySQL that Zabbix is known to work with.
 * The database will start off small, but will increase in size constantly until all of your data has reached its maximum retention time, or you truncate the history tables.
-* I was able to monitor 500 instances and retain 12 months worth of history with a 50GB database, but this was only possible because I was very careful about moving data from history to trends, and reducing check frequencies.
+* I was able to monitor 500 instances and retain 12 months worth of history with a 50GB database, but this was only possible because I was very __careful about moving data from history to trends, and reducing check frequencies__.
-* For safety's sake start with at least 100GB.
+* For safety's sake start with at least __100GB__.

 ### The Zabbix Server
 The "server" really refers to the Zabbix-Server process, but this needs to run somewhere so we can call that instance the "server" too.
-* Make sure that the installation and configuration of the server is FULLY automated.
+* Make sure that the installation and configuration of the server is __FULLY automated__.
 Probably the best way is to create an AMI or an EBS snapshot once the software is installed.
 This means you could then run this in an autoscaling group, and know that whenever you decide to rebuild this instance (or it dies for whatever reason), a new one will come back as quickly as possible and start working again.
 * In general I don't recommend changing configurations from the default unless you know that you have to do it.
 The configurations I DO suggest changing for the Zabbix-server process are:
   - StartTrappers=10
   - StartHTTPPollers=10